Procurement Glossary

 Strategic alliance in a nutshell:

 A strategic alliance is a long-term, contractually regulated cooperation between two or more independent companies to achieve common goals.
-For purchasing, this enables the bundling of procurement volumes, access to new markets and the joint use of resources and expertise.
+For Procurement , this enables the bundling of procurement volumes, access to new markets and the shared use of resources and expertise.

-Example: In 2023, two medium-sized automotive suppliers form a strategic alliance for the joint procurement of raw materials with a total volume of EUR 50 million, which will enable them to reduce their purchase prices by an average of 12% and significantly strengthen their negotiating position with suppliers.
+Example: In 2023, two medium-sized automotive suppliers form a strategic alliance for the joint Procurement raw materials with a total volume of EUR 50 million, reducing their purchase prices by an average of 12% and significantly strengthening their negotiating position with suppliers.

 The strategic alliance is an important form of corporate cooperation in the modern business world.
 It describes a long-term, partnership-based cooperation between two or more legally and economically independent companies that pursue common strategic goals.
 At a time of increasing global networking and growing competitive pressure, strategic alliances are becoming more and more important.
 They enable companies to pool their resources, expand their expertise and tap into new markets.
 This overview highlights the key aspects, opportunities and challenges of strategic alliances and analyzes their significance for corporate success.